nmasse-itix/todo-api/README.md

 - Set the **API test GET request** to `/todo`
 - Click **Update & test in Staging Environment**

-*Now, we can test our API is published and live!*
+*Now, we can check that our API is published and live!*

 - Copy the curl command line, paste it in a terminal and add `-k` to the end